openedx/edx-documentation/en_us/open_edx_release_notes/source/juniper_developer.rst

 Internationalization Pipeline
 -----------------------------

-**MFE Service - Internationalization:** In support of expanded use of micro front ends, a foundational service focused on internationalization support was built into the `Frontend Platform repository`__.
-The goal of this service is to standardize the way micro front ends reference and update their text strings from Transifex, our crowdsource platform text translation community.
+**MFE Service - Internationalization:** In support of expanded use of micro-frontends, a foundational service focused on internationalization support was built into the `Frontend Platform repository`__.
+The goal of this service is to standardize the way micro-frontends reference and update their text strings from Transifex, our crowdsource platform text translation community.

 .. __: https://github.com/edx/frontend-platform